• 619.435.7242

 1880s: The rapid growth of California is fostered by the completion of the railroad.
 Health seekers, the unemployed, real estate promoters, merchants, and tradespeople come to California in large numbers.

 1885: Coronado sold!
-Businessman Elisha Babock, Jr. and Hampton Story and their partners purchase Coronado peninsula for $110,000.
+Businessman Elisha Babcock, Jr. and Hampton Story and their partners purchase Coronado peninsula for $110,000.
 The deal is finalized November 19, 1885.
 Three weeks later Story’s steam launch Della sails to Coronado, pulling a barge with 40 Chinese laborers to begin work developing the peninsula.

 1886: The official map of Coronado is recorded in San Diego and the first lot sale on November 13 attracts 6,000 prospective buyers.
 Bidding starts at $500 and goes as high as $1,600.
 Lot sales help fund the building of the Hotel del Coronado.